Prepared Meals Community Grant Application

 • Sign Grant Agreement before ACCFB will issue an award.

-• Attend the required information session on the CalFresh Restaurant Meal Program hosted by ACCFB, date TBD.
+• Attend the required information session on the CalFresh Restaurant Meal Program hosted by ACCFB.

 • Complete reporting requirements, which include monthly reporting metrics, mid-term progress report and final report; and submit copies of receipts/proofs of purchase or services.